SUMMARY OF DEGREE REQUIREMENTS for Speech-Language-Hearing Sciences

 Students may transfer a maximum of 30 hours of credit from other universities.
 Acceptance or validation of transfer credit toward the Ph.D. is the responsibility of the Executive Officer.

-2. Students must complete a required set of 700-level courses: statistics (6 credits), advanced research design (3 credits), instrumentation (3 credits), two (6 credits) out of the 3 basic science courses (speech science, language science, hearing science) professional issues (2 credits), and the responsible conduct of research (research ethics; 1credit).
+2. Students must complete a required set of 700-level courses: statistics (6 credits), doctoral research (3 credits), instrumentation (3 credits), three (9 credits) basic science courses (speech science, language science, hearing science), professional issues (2 credits), and the responsible conduct of research (research ethics; 1credit).

 3. Students must complete at least five 800-level courses in the discipline exclusive of Independent Study.
 One of the five 800-level courses may be taken outside of the department.
 Courses in related disciplines may be taken in addition to, not in lieu of, these five courses.